 Allow the epoxy to set for at least 48 hours even if it it says it is a 5 minute setting type, it takes a while for it to fully cure in the reflector area.

 If the epoxy shrinks and there is a concave surface you can restore the dome shape with clear nail varnish such as Sally Hansen's Hard As Nails or similar.
+Just load the brush up with the nail varnish and touch it against the epoxy and let it flow off.
+If you try to brush it on it can go over the edge of the brass.
+Allow it to dry and apply more if required using the same method until you are happy with the height of the dome.
 This will give a very high gloss to the surface and still have the diffusion effect below it.

-If you want to have an absolutely clear 'lens' you can steadily fill the reflector with several coats of the nail varnish instead of using the Epoxy.
+If you want to have an absolutely clear 'lens' you can steadily fill the reflector with several drops of the nail varnish instead of using the Epoxy.
+Do not try to fill the area in one shot but make several adds until it is to your liking.

 Step 5: The End Result